-Our team of financial experts is standing by to help you with the Florida debt relief plan you need help get you back on your financial feet.
-Get the information you need with the help of Americor Financial.
-An A+ BBB Accredited (Better Business Bureau) company providing trustworthy debt relief programs.
+Our team of financial experts is standing by to help you with the Florida debt forgiveness plan you need help get you back on your financial feet.
+Get the help of an A+ BBB Accredited (Better Business Bureau) company providing trustworthy debt relief programs in Florida.

 Is a consolidation loan the best option for you?
 Let’s find out.
 A debt consolidation loan means combining all your high interest debts into one lower interest, fixed rate loan.
 This helps people lower their monthly payments by eliminating money going mostly towards paying interest with little money going towards paying down the total balance.
-Debt consolidation loans will help you pay off debts faster by paying less interest.
+A debt consolidation loan will help you pay off debts faster by paying less interest.

-Generally, credit scores are not negatively affected by debt consolidation loans.
+Generally, a credit score is not negatively affected by a debt consolidation loan.
 However, when applying for a loan, lenders will run your credit score which can have a slight impact on your credit score temporarily.

-Floridians can also take part in debt settlement plans.
+Floridians can also find debt relief in debt settlements.
 This is where your debts owed to credit cards and other types of debt are negotiated with the banks for a lesser amount.
 You will need to close your account with the creditors before the debt settlement process begins.
-Oftentimes people can expect their debts to be settled for around half of the debt owed.
+Oftentimes people can expect settlements for around half of the original debt owed.

 Credit score will be affected by this process but can rebound after the debts are settled and credit is being re-established.